iExecBlockchainComputing/iexec-pools-registry/README.md

 [![github pull request](./github-pr.png)](https://github.com/iExecBlockchainComputing/iexec-pools-registry/compare)

-**We'll review you Pool and if it meets all the above criteria, it will be added to the iExec Pool Regsitry!**
+**We'll review you Pool and if it meets all the above criteria, it will be added to the iExec Pool Registry!**